-Off the beaten path, reporter Philip Redmond stops in a small town, Peaceful Valley, to gas up and perhaps get a bite to eat.
-When his dog Rollie runs off after a cat, a young girl, Cissy, points a device at the animal and makes it disappear.
-Her father brings the dog back but Phil finds it all very strange.
-When he tries to leave town, his car crashes into an invisible barrier preventing his departure.
+Off the beaten path, reporter Philip Redfield stops in a small town, (Peaceful Valley), to gas up and perhaps get a bite to eat.
+When his dog Rollie runs off in pursuit of a cat, a young girl, Cissie, points a device at the animal and makes it disappear.
+Her father brings the dog back - but Philip finds it all very strange.
+When he tries to leave town, his car crashes into an invisible barrier, preventing his departure.
 He's shaken up and the town's mayor, Dorn, reveals their secret to him.
-Philip is given the choice to join them or die - and chooses the former, though human instincts soon take hold forcing a confrontation.
+Philip is given the choice to join them or die - and chooses the former, though human instincts soon take hold, forcing a confrontation.
 Written by

 See more »

 'We have machines for so many things but I cant make this feeling stop'.

 The words above are spoken by Ellen (Natalie Trundy), who is telling Peaceful Valley's newest resident that she loves him.
 Redfield (Ed Nelson) is a reporter who stumbles upon a secluded paradise.
 Enormous scientific advances have been made for the benefit of this town only.You should feel deja vu when James Doohan sort of 'beams up' a dog.

 I like this entry a lot because of the position of choice it puts Redfield in.
 The case for not sharing the technology with the wider world is put well by the town's mayor.
 Some very good questions are raised by this story.
 What would be the worth of a Redfield's novel in a perfect world?
 Can you live in denial of compassion for suffering humans when you have the answers?
 Can man ever be trusted with extreme power?

 However, these questions are often overshadowed by the ambiguity of the ending.
 Some call it one way.
 Some call it another.
 I will give nothing away, except to say for me it is clear, and for that answer as Shakespeare wrote 'look to the lady'.